Local and Mixing-Based Algorithms for Gaussian Graphical Model Selection from Glauber Dynamics: :

-To estimate the edge set of the graph underlying the Gaussian graphical model given observations from Glauber dynamics, our strategy is to construct a hypothesis test for the existence of each potential edge $\{i,j\} \in \binom{V}{2}$.
-In particular, we will create an estimate of the strength of $\beta_{ij}$, and declare that an edge exists in $G$ if this estimate is above an appropriate threshold.
+We introduce \algone{} (\algonefull{}), which estimates the edge set of the graph underlying the Gaussian graphical model directly from observations of Glauber dynamics.
+Our strategy is to construct a hypothesis test for the existence of each potential edge $\{i,j\} \in \binom{V}{2}$.
+In particular, we will create an estimate of the edge strength $\beta_{ij}$, and declare that an edge exists in $G$ if this estimate is above an appropriate threshold.
 We will next provide some intuition on how we construct this test.